dvanmosselbeen/TryHackMe_writeups/README.md

 #uniq /tmp/gobusted.txt | sort /tmp/gobusted.txt > ~/tools/gobusted2.txt

 # See man uniq or https://www.howtoforge.com/linux-uniq-command/
-# This is good, but no, still not working as expected!!!!!!!!!
+# This is good, but no, still not working as expected, still duplcated items!
 uniq /tmp/gobusted.txt ~/tools/gobusted.txt
 ````